simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

 ### SES

 Another part of the application where I did not use Pulumi was setting up the AWS SES service.
 Setting up AWS SES is quite simple and is described in the [AWS SES documentation][awssessetup].
 The SMTP credentials can be created manually in the AWS SES console.
 The SMTP credentials are stored in the AWS Secrets Manager, from where they are retrieved during the deployment of the Mastodon instance, as we will see later in the [configuration-and-secrets](#configuration-and-secrets) section.
 The SES credentials to be created are unique per region.
-When you start with AWS SES, you are in sandbox mode.
-In sandbox mode, you can only send emails to verified email addresses.
+When you start with AWS SES, you are in the sandbox mode.
+In the sandbox mode, you can only send emails to verified email addresses.
 To send email to non-verified email addresses, you must request production access.
 This is also described in the [AWS SES documentation][awssesrequestprodaccess].
 For setting up a single user instance configuration, it is not necessary to request production access because the only email the instance will write to is the email of my admin user account.
 So I only checked the email address of my admin user account and did not request production access.

 ### VPC and security groups